WickedCricket/CodeJam/README.md

     *  worked on by: Stian, Thomas

 * ### Email scaper:
-    *  worked on by: Ali
+    *  worked on by: Axel

 * ### Email sender:
     *  worked on by: Simon